paf31/purescript-incremental-functions/README.md

 Incremental lambda calculus in the HOAS style, based on

-> "A Theory of Changes for Higher-Order Languages" by Cai, Gairrusso, Rendel and Ostermann.
+> "A Theory of Changes for Higher-Order Languages" by Cai, Giarrusso, Rendel and Ostermann.

 - [Module Documentation](generated-docs/Data)